A Trusted Friend in a Complicated World

 The problem with blackface, then and now, is in its history of usage in 19th-century minstrel shows.
 These were live variety engagements in which mostly White performers wore black makeup during skits in which they ridiculed Black people as being stupid and infantile.
 By appropriating aspects of Black culture and exaggerating and lampooning them, they presented racism as entertainment.
 In cinema, in theater, and on Halloween, blackface is just another reminder of how White America has long undervalued and subjugated Black people, making it always problematic, regardless of the intent of the White person wearing it.

 In a 2019 Saturday Evening Post article, Ben Railton laid out the history of blackface in cinema, writing, “Perhaps most strikingly, the first prominent ‘talkie’ film, 1927’s The Jazz Singer, features Al Jolson as an entertainer who spends much of the film (including its triumphant finale) in blackface, cementing the central role of blackface to the evolution of American film across each of its foundational periods.”
-Racism is insidious—this is the psychology of how we learn prejudice.
+Racism is insidious—this is the psychology of prejudice and how we learn racism.

 3 / 11